JesusColunga/liri-node-app/README.md

 node liri.js  <command>  <search term>

+Accepted commands are:

+​	concert-this

+​	spotify-this-song

+​	movie-this

+​	do-what-it-says

+This last command executes the instruction stored in the file "random.txt".

+Some examples are:

+node liri.js concert-this Carrie Underwood

+node liri.js spotify-this-song Dead and Company

+node liri.js movie-this Black Widow

+Every successful command will be store in "log.txt" file with corresponding results.

+In some cases if the search term is not provided a predefined one will be added.

 If looking for a movie and the name contents special characters you may use "" to specify the name of the movie (node liri.js movie-this "Mr. & Mrs. Smith").

 Please check "log.txt" for a demo of commands and results.